Licensed. Bonded.

 The official Arizona Registrar of Contractors website.
 Free, public access, no login required.

-Enter “TJC Remodeling” or the contractor’s business name in the license search field.
+Enter “TJC Remodeling” or license number 327365 in the license search field.

 Confirm license is Active